sigmaSd/Bolt/README.md

 ## How it works

-For each crate specified in its contstructor Bolt will
+For each crate specified in its constructor Bolt will

-- If the `crate.url` is specified it clones the crate `~/.bolt/src`
+- If the `crate.repo` is specified it clones the crate `~/.bolt/src`
-- Compile the crate from either `~/.bolt/src` or from `crate.path` if `crate.url` is not specified or if "BOLT" environment variable is set to "dev"
+- Compile the crate from either `~/.bolt/src` or from `crate.path` if `crate.repo` is not specified or if "BOLT" environment variable is set to "dev"
 - Now using `bolt.getLib(crateName)` will return the compiled lib path

 For a full example see https://github.com/sigmaSd/ddirs2